Head of SASA and

 - Molecular nematology focusing on Ditylenchus dipsaci and PCN.

-- Deployment of molecular methods to replace routiene visual examination of samples.
+- Deployment of molecular methods to replace routine visual examination of samples.

 - Scottish Government representative in the Euphresco network